Although the technology to develop a website existed in the 1980’s, it wasn’t until 1991 that CERN published the first site on the world wide web.

 Genesis is actually a WordPress plugin that transforms the back end by retrofitting a custom dashboard into the native WordPress dashboard.
 It has helped me tremendously and has fast tracked my web development skills because it has helped me to sort of work backwards, and I don’t mean “backwards” as in “wrong”.

-There is an increasingly accepted view that web development (and design too) is beginning to resemble gardening rather than architecture.
+Web development (and design too) is beginning to resemble gardening rather than architecture.